prisma/prisma/docs/glossary.md

 ### Generator

 A generator determines what kind of code should be generated from the [data model](#data-model-definition).
-For example, you can specify the _Photon.js generator_ to generate Photon.js as a type-safe database client based on the data model.
+For example, you can specify the _Prisma Client JS generator_ to generate Prisma Client JS as a type-safe database client based on the data model.

 You can include various generators in your [schema file](#prisma-schema-file).
 When running `prisma2 generate`, the Prisma CLI reads the specified generators from the Prisma schema and invokes each of them.